RayKitajima/Rutile/docs/specification.md

 +--------+                       +--------+
 ```

-To use generated server function, client have to connect to the server with WebSocket,
+To use generated server function, client have to connect to the server with WebSocket over ssl,
 and request a small object encapsulating application message.
 This is named as *app*.